jsantibout/knowledge-library/README.md

 ---

-## 🔭 Example Workflow
+## Example Workflow

 1. Enter a query such as
-   **“How does microgravity affect bone density in astronauts?”**
+   “How does microgravity affect bone density in astronauts?”
 2. Use **Ask AI** for an intelligent, source-based explanation.
-3. Switch to **Visualize Mode** to generate an educational illustration.
+3. Switch to **Visualize Mode** to generate an educational manga panel or coloring page.
-4. Download or share your AI-generated educational manga panels.
+4. Explore and use the generated educational visuals in your research or classroom.

 ---

-## 👥 Contributors & Credits
+## Contributors & Credits

 Developed by **Vincent Truong** and team.
 Powered by **NASA Open Data**, **FastAPI**, and **OpenAI GPT Models**.

 ---

-## 📜 License
+## License

 This project is released under the **MIT License**.
 Feel free to use, modify, and contribute for educational and research purposes.